Retiu/ArtemSkakunovResourceExtractor/README.md

 # ArtemSkakunovResourceExtractor

+This is now featured in Watto's Game Extractor!! https://github.com/wattostudios/GameExtractor/issues/55#event-24551987145

 A Python extraction tool for **"Artem Skakunov's resource file"**.
 This filetype is a custom archive format for game assets used in at least one title developed by Artem Skakunov, *Little Bombers Returns*, published by Alawar Entertainment in 2004.

 No prior documentation of this format existed.
 The format was reverse-engineered from scratch by examining `resource.dat` across multiple copies of the game.